iancottam91/green-up/README.md

 NEXT:

-- get user details in the user state
+- put user details in the user state i.e email address and user name (login button or username in top right)
-- post for each access token
+- post for each availability option
-- get availabilities
+- get availabilities my current week to set initial state in set my greens
-- view all availabilites
+- view all availabilites of everyone else
+- make into an app??